 Making the most of your commute

-Commuting, London Underground, Transport for London,
+a social club, all sorts of people, Commuting, learn something new, London Underground, Transport for London,

 As we all know, journeys on public transport in London can be long and stressful.
 That is why some people have decided to make the most of their commute and explore their creative talents.
 Here are four examples: